Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 ## Solution

-Now that we've realized what the code is doing we can start to explain the solution.
-It is obvious that we are facing a RSA oracle which expects ciphertext from user and returns just a single bit (0 or 1).
-For when the state is 0, the oracle actually returns the least significant bit of the decrypted text.
-There is already a known attack to recover an encrypted ciphertext from a RSA oracle that has such behavious named **Least Significant Bit Oracle Attack**.
-There are already a lot of explanation about it around the internet but I used [this github link](https://github.com/ashutosh1206/Crypton/blob/master/RSA-encryption/Attack-LSBit-Oracle/README.md) and also [this stackexchange link](https://crypto.stackexchange.com/questions/11053/rsa-least-significant-bit-oracle-attack) which has demonstrated it with example and also the python code.
+We can start explaining the solution now that we've realized what the code is doing.
+We are obviously facing an RSA oracle that expects ciphertext from the user and returns just a single bit (0 or 1).
+When the state is 0, the oracle returns the least significant bit of the decrypted text.
+There is already a known attack to recover an encrypted ciphertext from an RSA oracle that has such behaviors named **Least Significant Bit Oracle Attack**.
+There are already a lot of explanations about it around the internet, but I used [this GitHub link](https://github.com/ashutosh1206/Crypton/blob/master/RSA-encryption/Attack-LSBit-Oracle/README.md) and also [this StackExchange link](https://crypto.stackexchange.com/questions/11053/rsa-least-significant-bit-oracle-attack) which has demonstrated it with example and also the python code.

 ```py
 e = 65537